Ahmed Sékou Touré: Presidency (1958–1984)

 Touré had good relations with the United States under President John F. Kennedy.
-However, after Kennedy's assassination, the relationship with Washington soured.
-When a Guinean delegation was imprisoned in Ghana, after the overthrow of Nkrumah, Touré blamed Washington.
+However, after Kennedy's assassination, the relationship with Washington somewhat soured.
+When a Guinean delegation was imprisoned in Ghana after the overthrow of Nkrumah, Touré blamed Washington.
 He feared that the Central Intelligence Agency, as well as the Soviet Union, were plotting against his own regime even though he was taking economic aid from both parties.

 With Nkrumah, Touré helped in the formation of the All-African Peoples Revolutionary Party, and aided the PAIGC guerrillas in their fight against Portuguese colonialism in neighboring Portuguese Guinea.
-The Portuguese launched an attack upon Conakry in 1970 when some 350 men, under the leadership of Portuguese officers from Portuguese Guinea (now Guinea-Bissau), including FLNG partisans and African Portuguese soldiers, entered Guinea to rescue Portuguese prisoners of war, overthrow Touré's regime, and destroy PAIGC bases.
-They succeeded in the rescue but failed to dislodge Touré's regime.
+The Portuguese launched an attack upon Conakry in 1970 when some 350 men, under the leadership of Portuguese officers from Portuguese Guinea (now Guinea-Bissau), including FLNG partisans and African Portuguese soldiers, entered Guinea to rescue Portuguese prisoners of war, capture or kill rebel leader Amilcar Cabral, destroy PAIGC bases, and potentially overthrow Touré's regime.
+They succeeded in the rescue but the FLNG failed to dislodge Touré's regime.
 Touré directed waves of arrests, detentions, and some executions of known and suspected opposition leaders in Guinea followed this military operation.

+Another of Touré's allies in Africa was Siaka Stevens of Sierra Leone.
+Relations between the two leaders were close to the point where Touré proposed unification in June 1970.
+Later, in the wake of the Portuguese military operation, Guinea and Sierra Leone announced a defense treaty in December 1970, which was signed the following year.
+This defense treaty was immediately invoked by Stevens in response to a failed coup in Sierra Leone, and Guinean troops were stationed in the country until 1974.
+Guinea would also sign a mutual defense pact with Gaddafi's Libya in December 1974.